RBAC vs ABAC: Which Access Control Model Fits Your Organization?

 FlexibilityModerate as changes require updating role definitions.High as policies adapt dynamically to changing attributes and contexts.

-GranularityCoarse-grained — permissions are tied to broad roles.Fine-grained — policies can apply to individual resources and contexts.
+GranularityCoarse-grained — permissions are tied to broad roles.Is fine-grained.
+Policies can apply to individual resources and contexts.

 Ease of ImplementationEasier to set up in structured organizations with stable roles.More complex to design and maintain due to the number of attributes and policy rules.

-Dynamic Access CapabilitiesAccess is limited — roles don’t automatically adapt to context changes.Strong — ABAC evaluates access in real time based on the current context.
+Dynamic Access CapabilitiesAccess is limited.
+Roles don’t automatically adapt to context changes.It’s strong.
+ABAC evaluates access in real time based on the current context.

 ScalabilityCan suffer from “role explosion” as organizations grow.Scales better by avoiding role proliferation and focusing on attribute combinations.